fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/08_shi_fu_mi/01_shi_fu_mi/README.md

 # SHIFUMI

 ## The Game

 Most of people know how to play ShiFuMi (一二三) but if you need a refresh on the [rules](https://en.wikipedia.org/wiki/Rock_paper_scissors) take a look!

-The goal of the day is to code such a game in the terminal and we will go piece by piece on that.
+The goal of the day is to code this game in the terminal and we will go through it piece by piece.

 ## The game interface